Chrisss50/ViralToolBox/part_Sequence_Import/readme.txt

 - seq         : sequence (string !)
 - maxSeqSize  : MAX allowed length of the sequence (specified by user)
 - err         : error file
+- label      : some informative messages for user (successful checks, etc...)
 *** output
 there is no output, the function can only return some error messages